ajwdewit/agera5tools/doc/user_guide.rst

       -c, --to_csv       Write AgERA5 data to compressed CSV files.
       --help             Show this message and exit.

-For the current example, we will run `build` and directly write data into the SQLite database:
+For the current example, we will run `build` and directly write data into the DuckDB database:

 .. code:: bash